This post contains affiliate links. Read the full disclosure here.

 - Add some extra chocolate chips on top of the cookies to get those delicious gooey puddles of chocolate!

-- If the cookies aren’t perfectly round when they come out of the oven, there’s a hack for that!
+- If the vegan oatmeal chocolate chip cookies aren’t perfectly round when they come out of the oven, there’s a hack for that!
 Grab a ramekin or wide rim cup and gently cover the cookie (while still warm), then swirl the ramekin around in a circle to shape the edges.
 If the cookies come out too flat for some reason, you can do this to fix that too!

 Storage and Freezing Instructions